techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 >
 > In a Hybrid scenario, the resource account must be created on-premises.
 For more information, see [Plan Cloud call queues](/skypeforbusiness/hybrid/plan-call-queue).
 >
-> New Commerce Experience customers are not yet supported for resources accounts when an auto attendant or call queue needs to transfer calls to an external number.
+> New Commerce Experience customers aren't supported yet for resource accounts when an auto attendant or call queue needs to transfer calls to an external number.

 ## Business decisions